 - 16-32 ounces of purified water depending on the desired strength

-- Green cardamom is a soothing digestive tonic that is aromatic in nature and relieved stubborn stagnation in the gut.
+- Green cardamom is a soothing digestive tonic that is aromatic in nature and relieves stubborn stagnation in the gut.

-- Astragalus root is a powerful adaptogen with endless benefits, most notably helping the body manage stress and the sequelae of disease that can linger from chronic stress.
-It is also an anti-inflammatory, which has been shown to prevent the growth of tumors, protect the cardiovascular system, heal wounds, and increase insulin sensitivity in diabetics among other benefits.
+- Astragalus root is a powerful adaptogen with endless benefits, most notably helping the body manage stress and the sequelae of dis-ease that can linger from chronic stress.
+It’s also an anti-inflammatory, which has been shown to prevent the growth of tumors, protect the cardiovascular system, heal wounds, and increase insulin sensitivity in diabetics among other benefits.

 - Turmeric and saffron work beautifully together to promote circulation and heal the body’s tissues from inflammation.
+Both also support a healthy heart-easing mood.
 The benefits of these two colorful and potent powerhouses are endless and require posts of their own.

 - Chamomile is well known for its calming benefits, both to the mind and the digestive tract.
 It is also wonderful for relieving PMS and relaxing muscle spasms.

 - Vanilla reduces inflammation and acts as a natural antidepressant.
-It also lowers blood pressure and fights off certain respiratory infections.
+It also lowers blood pressure and can help fight off certain respiratory infections.